Quality and Safety

 The Joint Commission Accreditation

 The Joint Commission (TJC) is widely known for its leadership role in evaluating and accrediting thousands of healthcare organizations in the United States.
-Cook Children's Medical Center achieved a three-year accreditation by Joint Commission on April 22, 2022.
-This accreditation means that we demonstrated compliance with applicable Joint Commission standards in all performance areas.
-TJC will conduct unannounced survey every three years to validation ongoing compliance with all requirements.
+Cook Children's Medical Center achieved a three-year accreditation by Joint Commission on March 11, 2025.
+This accreditation means that we demonstrated compliance with Joint Commission standards and Center for Medicare & Medicaid Services (CMS) conditions of participation.
+TJC will conduct an unannounced survey every three years to validate ongoing compliance with all requirements.

-US News & World Report evaluates hospital performance in both complex and routine care for pediatric specialties.
-Cook Children's is named among the ‘Best’ making the US News and World Report 2023-24 "America's Best Children's Hospitals" rankings for excellence in five specialties.
+U.S. News & World Report evaluates hospital performance in both complex and routine care for pediatric specialties.
+Cook Children's Health Care System has once again been recognized as one of the best children's hospitals in the nation, earning six rankings in the U.S. News & World Report's Best Children's Hospitals list for 2025-2026.

-- Pediatric Neurology and Neurosurgery - #36 in the nation
+- Pediatric Cancer - #41 in the nation

-- Pediatric Diabetes and Endocrinology - #31 in the nation
+- Pediatric Diabetes & Endocrinology - #35 in the nation

-- Pediatric Orthopedics - #40 in the nation
+- Pediatric Neurology & Neurosurgery - #33 in the nation

-- Pediatric Pulmonology and Lung Surgery - #48 in the nation
+- Pediatric Orthopedics - #49 in the nation

-- Pediatric Cancer - #30 in the nation
+- Pediatric Pulmonology & Lung Surgery - #48 in the nation

-To create the pediatric rankings, US News and World Report gathers key clinical data from nearly 200 medical centers through a detailed survey that looks at measures such as patient safety, infection prevention and adequacy of nurse staffing.
-In addition, part of each hospital’s score is derived from surveys of more than 15,000 pediatric specialists who are asked where they would send the sickest children in their specialty.
-In 2022, only 90 children’s hospitals were ranked in at least one of the 10 pediatric specialties they evaluate.
+To create the pediatric rankings, U.S. News and World Report gathers key clinical data from nearly 108 medical centers through a detailed survey that looks at measures such as patient safety, infection prevention, adequacy of nurse staffing, survival rates, performance in complex procedures, adherence to best practices, advanced medical technologies, specialty-specific certifications and services, and health outcomes.
+In addition, the rankings incorporate expert opinion from thousands of board-certified pediatric specialists, who are surveyed annually about where they would send the most critically ill children in their specialty.